 Toasting Pecans in a Pan

 • Heat a medium to large, non-stick dry skillet over medium-low heat.
 Add no more than 1 cup of pecans to the skillet in a single layer.
-Toast pecans for 3-5 minutes over medium-low heat, stirring occasionally.
+Toast pecans for 3-6 minutes (depending on size) over medium-low heat, stirring occasionally.

 Last step!
 If you make this, please leave a review letting us know how it was!